Sweet Fennel Essential Oil

 - Method of Extraction: Steam distillation

 - Variations: Sweet Fennel is related to Bitter Fennel.
-It is typically an essential, but can be an absolute.
+It is typically an essential oil, but can be an absolute.

-- Reproductive: Treats hormonal imbalances and the symptoms during PMS and menstruation, contains phytoestrogen and helps to regulate menstrual cycles, boosts reduced sex drive, increases estrogen levels and vaginal secretions.
+- Reproductive: treats hormonal imbalances and the symptoms of PMS and menstruation, contains phytoestrogen and helps to regulate menstrual cycles, boosts reduced sex drive, increases estrogen levels and intimate secretions

-- Pregnancy: can be used to increase lactation while breastfeeding.
+- Pregnancy: Can be used to increase milk-production.
 During pregnancy, it can interfere with reproductive hormonal modulation and should be avoided.